polettix/wrapperl/README.md

 you leave it as `wrapperl` it behaves in a specific way, while if you name it differently then it does something else.

-The easiest (and most robust) way to do the renaming is to use symbolic links, if your filesystem allows you to.
-Otherwise, nothing prevents you from copying `wrapperl` to whatever name you need and get the benefits described below.
+You have several options to do call `wrapperl` with a different name:

+- you just copy it with a different name.
+It works but it's also ugly and it will be a hassle every time you want to upgrade (but chances are you will not need. so don't worry too much)
+- you create a symbolic link.
+Works if your filesystem supports them, is robust and allows you to avoid touching the main program
+- if you can put `wrapperl` somewhere in the path in all your environments, and your system supports the _hash-bang_ system (i.e. you're in some Unix-ish system), you can just set it inside the main program and avoid having anything more.
+Very clean and suggested if possible!

 The following sections start by describing the `wrapperl.env` file you should set up, then describe the behaviour in the different